hseera/dynamic-workload-model/README.md

 ### Execution

 Before running your test, you will need to invoke this function to generate the load profile profile which you can then feed in your test run.

+Play around with the function values to get the correct workload model you want to emulate for your testing.

 ### Output
 Following are same of the workload model examples that you can generate based on cosine parameter values.